HCESrl/html-to-vue/readme.md

 	   It will just put the HTML inside the container provided, as if it would be a v-html directive.
 	   If you want to render everything as a render function anyway set this to true */
 	  renderAnyway: false,
+	  /*
+	   You can conditionally pass a function which transform text Nodes (e.g.: to handle html entities) */
+	  textTransformer: text => text
 	}
 ```
 ### extraComponentsMap